Hydro-puzzle: How to Win with the Drought?

 children, youth, professionals, society

-According to the 2019 data from the Ministry of Marine Economy and Inland Navigation, Małopolska Voivodeship is one of the most drought stricken Voivodeships in Poland.
-Roughly 81% of the area is on III degree of drought risk level, with three percent on IV degree level.
-It is the only area being on the IV degree level of drought risk in Poland.
-Our research shows it is a result of the lack of knowledge on drought, poor water management, and micro-retention among the population living in those areas.
-We see that many individuals are eager to learn and look for solutions, but so far, we did not have the means to act.
+According to data from the Ministry of Maritime Economy and Inland Navigation from 2019, Małopolska is one of the most severely affected regions by drought in Poland.
+Nearly 81% of the area falls under the class III in a four-degree drought hazard scale, and three percent falls under the class IV.
+It is the only area classified under the highest level of drought hazard in Poland.
+From our research, it appears that this is mainly due to a lack of knowledge about drought, water management, and micro-retention among the residents inhabiting these areas.
+We knew that many residents were willing to seek and support solutions, but the lack of funding for actions was an obstacle for us previously.

 Print Friendly, PDF & Email